ProfessorHines/Presentations/psci321/transitions2.md

 ---

-## Structure vs. Function

----

 Class: center, middle

-### Do regimes collapse because of structural problems or because of functional deficiences?
+## Structure vs. Function: Do regimes collapse because of structural problems or because of functional deficiences?

 ---

-### Structure
+## Structure

 1. The structuralist argument is that regimes collapse because they are not constructed properly.
 --